-- April - Rain Barrel Art Competition for Schools
+- Spring 2015 - Rain Barrel Art Competition for Schools

-2nd Place – St. Francis Xavier High School
+2nd Place – Sumter High School (Ms. Renick's Class)

 Sumter North Hope Center

 Please join us to plan stormwater education, outreach, and public involvement programs for Sumter County.
 All meetings are open to the public, so if water quality is important to you, we welcome your input.
-Click here to read the minutes from the January 2013 meeting.
+Meetings are held quarterly (January, April, July and October).
+The next meeting will be held on Monday, April 20th at 10am at the North Hope Center in Sumter.
+Please contact Breann Liebermann if you plan on attending.
+Click here to read the minutes from previous meetings.

 Interested in a presentation on Stormwater Pollution Prevention for your organization?

 We offer educational programs for children, adults, and technical audiences, including schools, scout troops, homeowners associations, garden clubs, and water quality interest groups.
 There is no charge for programs.
-If you are interested, please call Mary Nevins at 803-865-1216 ext.
-122, or send an email to firstname.lastname@example.org
+If you are interested, please contact Breann Liebermann.

 Right: Students at a local elementary school discover sources of pollution in a community watershed, using a table top model and real water!